-After the races in Bormio, the Men’s tour heads to Adelboden, Switzerland, for a Giant Slalom race on Saturday, followed by a Slalom on Sunday.
+After the race in Madonna di Campiglio, the Men’s tour heads to Adelboden, Switzerland, for a Giant Slalom race on Saturday, followed by a Slalom on Sunday.

 Adelboden is a Swiss Alpine village in the Bernese Oberland region.
 It’s known for the ski resort of Adelboden-Lenk, host of the FIS Ski World Cup.
-Adelboden-Lenk is one of the largest and most attractive snow sports regions in Switzerland.
+Adelboden-Lenk is one of Switzerland's largest and most attractive snow sports regions.
 72 high-performance lift facilities provide access to a piste network of just over 210 kilometers.

-The Alpine Ski World Cup Adelboden on the Chuenisbärgli Mountain will take place on Saturday with the Giant Slalom and on Sunday with the Slalom.
+The Alpine Ski World Cup Adelboden on the Chuenisbärgli Mountain will occur on Saturday with the Giant Slalom and Sunday with the Slalom.
 The event is officially recognized as one of the "Swiss Top Sport" events, and one of Switzerland's fourteen foremost sporting attractions.
-Adelboden is also part of the Club 5+ Alpine Classics, a union of the leading alpine ski race organizers from all over the world.
-It was founded in 1988 upon the idea of World Cup founder and sports journalist Serge Lang.
+Adelboden is also part of the Club 5+ Alpine Classics, a union of the leading alpine ski race organizers worldwide.
+It was founded in 1988, based on the idea of World Cup founder and sports journalist Serge Lang.
 Charter members had been the "Five Downhill classic sites in the Alps", Gardena/Gröden (ITA), Garmisch (GER), Kitzbühel (AUT), Wengen (SUI), Val d’Isere (FRA).

 Adelboden, Wengen, and Kitzbühel are the only venues that have been part of the World Cup circuit since its foundation in 1967.